hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

 Anisotropic Rotation :guilabel:`Cycles Only`
    Rotates the direction of anisotropy, with 1.0 going full circle.

-   Compared to the *Anisotropic BSDF* node, the direction of highlight elongation is rotated by 90°.
+   Compared to the *Glossy BSDF* node, the direction of highlight elongation is rotated by 90°.
 Add 0.25 to the value to correct.

    .. figure:: /images/render_shader-nodes_shader_principled-specular-anisotropic-rotation.webp